weigoxp/CNNGomoku/README.md

 1. You need pytorch to run this program: https://pytorch.org/

-2. The program runs on cpu by default.
-To run on CUDA, enable gpu mode of train() evaluate() in trainer.py and PolicyValueNet() in torchCNN.py
+2. The program runs on CPU by default.
+To run on CUDA, enable GPU mode of train() evaluate() in trainer.py and PolicyValueNet() in torchCNN.py

 3. More training games are in sgf.zip